GothicIII/DJMaxRespectV-Randomizer/README.md

   <img width="400" alt="OptionsDLC" src="https://github.com/user-attachments/assets/3352a1e4-2062-4e99-8925-f11f5e1c07c6" />

   If your bought DLCs do not match here then the randomizer won't work properly and song selection will be always wrong!
-  The 'All'-checkboxes will toggle everything at once saving you a bit of time You may also go to the general tab and play with the options around there.
+  The 'All'-checkboxes will toggle everything at once saving you a bit of time.
+  You may also go to the general tab and play with the options around there.

   Run the game and enter Freestyle-Mode.
 Make sure 'All Tracks' tab is selected and the sorting scheme is 'Title A-Z'.
 I am trying to bring